City-of-Helsinki/mvj/README.md

 Known issues:
 - runserver_plus not found/not working: replace `command: python manage.py runserver_plus 0:8000` with `command: python manage.py runserver 0:8000` command in `docker-compose.yml`.
-- You can only start Tunnistamo or MVJ in Docker: change port to `command: python manage.py runserver_plus 0:8000` command for example to `8001`.

 ### Settings for development environment